 5. Think about easy access versus long-term storage

 Some groupings and elements within a group are not used as often as others.
-Think about what storage areas are easiest to get to and put your day to day items there.
-Then think about things you won’t use in a long time or perhaps ever and tuck them away in the hard to get to areas.
+Think about the easiest storage areas to get to and put your day-to-day items there.
+Then think about things you won’t use in a long time or perhaps ever and tuck them away in the hard-to-get areas.

 Let me give you some examples.
-In our galley, I have the common canned items we use often such as tomatoes, sweet corn, tuna, condiments, coffee and so forth.
-All our back up canned items goes under our saloon sofa.
-This area has a floor so it’s above the bilge and it’s dry.
+In our galley, I have the common canned items we often use, such as tomatoes, sweet corn, tuna, condiments, coffee, etc. All our backup canned items go under our saloon sofa.
+This area has a floor, so it’s above the bilge and dry.

-I store our paper towels, which we tend to buy in bulk because it’s cheaper, under the saloon seat that is easiest to lift up.
-Under the hardest saloon seat to open, I have our sewing machine, material, and repair kits that I don’t use too often.
+I store our paper towels, which we tend to buy in bulk because it’s cheaper, under the saloon seat that is easiest to lift.
+Under the hardest saloon seat to open, I have our sewing machine, material, and repair kits that I rarely use.

-Even if you have items that are in groupings it’s good to have some sort of refined location system AND a way to know if you actually have the item you’re looking for.
+Even if you have items in groupings, it’s good to have a refined location system AND a way to know if you have the item you’re looking for.

-We have a spreadsheet on our computer that lists the type of grouping, location of the part, part number if applicable, quantity and any notes.
-All our engine and generator parts are listed so I can search for a part number or look up a location on the boat that has what I’m searching for.
+We have a spreadsheet on our computer that lists the type of grouping, location of the part, part number, if applicable, quantity, and any notes.
+All our engine and generator parts are listed, so I can search for a part number or look up a location on the boat with what I’m searching for.

-I use our Inventory list for all items that are tucked away behind the scenes rather than food and cupboards used regularly.
-We have a rule that when we use a spare part we immediately order or buy the replacement.
-If we can get the replacement where we are, the job’s done.
+I use our Inventory list for all items tucked away behind the scenes rather than food and cupboards used regularly.
+We have a rule that when we use a spare part, we immediately order or buy the replacement.
+The job’s done if we can get the replacement where we are.
 If we can’t, we buy it online and send it to the next person flying out to the boat.

-It takes a long time to do an inventory but it’s well worth the time invested.
+Doing an inventory takes a long time, but it’s well worth the time invested.

-Side-story: While we journeyed down the ICW in Florida our windless died.
+Side story: Our windless died while we journeyed down the ICW in Florida.
 We were ‘stuck’ between two bridges having this one place to anchor with no option of tying to a dock.
-Our anchor is too heavy to pull up manually so there was a bit of panic.
+Our anchor is too heavy to pull up manually, so there was a bit of panic.

-To buy time our buddy boat anchored and we tied onto him.
+Our buddy boat anchored to buy time, and we tied onto him.

-There was no wind or heavy tide so although it was ideal, it was a good option.
-While tied up, I looked at the fuses and found that a large 30 amp fuse blew.
-I knew that we had some fuses but wasn’t sure if we had a 30 amp.
-I pulled up the inventory list on my computer and not only discovered that we had a 30 amp fuse but I knew that it was on the aft side of the bottom bunk rather than the middle or front saving me time looking through all the electrics.
+There was no wind or heavy tide, so although it was not ideal, it was a good option.
+While tied up, I looked at the fuses and found that a large 30-amp fuse blew.
+I knew we had some fuses, but I wasn’t sure if we had a 30 amp.
+I pulled up the inventory list on my computer and not only discovered that we had a 30 amp fuse, but I knew it was on the aft side of the bottom bunk rather than the middle or front saving me time looking through all the electrics.

 7. Create a reminder calendar for dated items

-Whether you use a paper calendar or a reminder system on your phone, it’s worth it to create some kind of alarm system letting you know that some items in storage need to be serviced.
-We have a safety equipment document that lists all of our safety equipment, it’s location, when it was last serviced and when it next needs to be serviced.
+Whether you use a paper calendar or a reminder system on your phone, it’s worth it to create an alarm system that lets you know that some items in storage need to be serviced.
+We have a safety equipment document that lists all of our safety equipment, its location when it was last serviced, and when it next needs to be serviced.

 The best is yet to come.
 Keep on reading for more boat organization ideas.